 Can I ask that my juvenile record be sealed?

-If you have a juvenile record that is public, Maine law allows for you to ask that your juvenile record be sealed.
+If a juvenile has a record that is public, Maine law allows for that juvenile to ask that the juvenile record be sealed.
 This means kept private.
-To request that your juvenile record be sealed, you must petition the Court.
-You have to show in your petition to the Court that:
+To request that a juvenile record be sealed, the juvenile must petition the Court.
+The juvenile has to show in the petition to the Court that:

-In making its decision, the Court will balance the public’s right to know about your juvenile record and your interest in keeping your privacy.
-If the Court does seal your record, court and criminal justice agencies can still access your sealed records.
-But, other agencies (like housing authorities, possible employers, etc) cannot access your juvenile record.
-You can answer any questions about your juvenile history as if your juvenile adjudication never happened.
+In making its decision, the Court will balance the public’s right to know about a juvenile’s record and the juvenile’s interest in keeping the record private.
+If the Court does seal the record, court and criminal justice agencies can still access your sealed records.
+But, other agencies (like housing authorities, possible employers, etc) cannot access the juvenile record.
+The juvenile can answer any questions about your juvenile history as if your juvenile adjudication never happened.

-If you are adjudicated as a juvenile or convicted as an adult of a crime, there may be long-term negative consequences for you.
-This is true even after you have served your full disposition as a juvenile or sentence as an adult.
-This is because there are many federal and state laws that allow your criminal history to be considered.
-You need to remember that every state is different.
-If you have a criminal record from outside Maine, you need to understand if a juvenile adjudication is public and/or considered a conviction in the state where your case was decided.
-If you have a Maine criminal record and you move out of Maine, you need to know what the state law is where you are moving to when it comes to what a criminal background can and cannot consider.
+It is important to remember that every state is different.
+If the criminal record from outside Maine, the individual needs to understand if a juvenile adjudication is public and/or considered a conviction in the state where the case was decided.
+If an individual has a Maine criminal record and move out of Maine, they need to know what the state law is where they are moving to when it comes to what a criminal background can and cannot consider.

-If you are planning to go to college, you may need financial aid, like a student loan.
-When you apply for a federal student loan, you complete a “Free Application for Federal Student Aid” (FAFSA).
+If a juvenile is planning to go to college, they may need financial aid like a student loan.
+When applying for a federal student loan, a “Free Application for Federal Student Aid” (FAFSA) is completed.
 This program is run by the U.S. Department of Education.
 Federal law says that if you have been convicted for the possession or sale of illegal drugs, you may not be eligible for financial aid.
 Right now, juvenile adjudications are not convictions, so you do not have to disclose on your FAFSA a juvenile adjudication from Maine.

 The types of criminal activity that can be a reason to deny housing assistance are: